datajoint/datajoint-python/docs/src/query/common-commands.md

 1. NumPy recarray
 2. List of `dict`:

-???
-Note "For very large tables..."

 In some cases, the amount of data returned by fetch can be quite large; it can be useful to use the `size_on_disk` attribute to determine if running a bare fetch would be wise.
 Please note that it is only currently possible to query the size of entire tables stored directly in the database at this time.

 ### Separate variables